Dantekk/Image-Captioning/README.md

 In particulary, the architecture consists of three models:
 1. **A CNN**: used to extract the image features.
 In this application, it used EfficientNetB0 pre-trained on imagenet.
 2. **A TransformerEncoder**: the extracted image features are then passed to a Transformer based encoder that generates a new representation of the inputs.
-3. **A TransformerDecoder**: this model takes the encoder output and the text data sequence as inputs and tries to learn to generate the caption.
+3. **A TransformerDecoder**: it takes the encoder output and the text data sequence as inputs and tries to learn to generate the caption.
 ## Dataset
 The model has been trained on 2014 Train/Val COCO dataset.
 You can download the dataset [here](https://cocodataset.org/#download).
 Note that test images are not required for this code to work.</br></br>